xansec/mayhem-action-examples/README.md

 1. Fork this repository and create a Mayhem account to copy and paste your account token to GitHub Secrets for your repository:

-    1. Navigate to [mayhem.forallsecure.com](https://mayhem.forallsecure.com/) to register an account.
+    1. Navigate to [app.mayhem.security](https://app.mayhem.security/) to register an account.

+    2. After logging in, on the bottom left:
+       1. Click your profile icon.
+       2. Click Account Settings.
-    2. Click your profile drop-down and go to *Settings* > *API Tokens* to access your account API token.
+       3. Switch to *API Tokens* section to access your account API token.

     3. Copy and paste your Mayhem token to your forked repo's [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
 You will need the following secrets configured for your repository:

         * `MAYHEM_TOKEN`: Your Mayhem account API token.
-        * `MAYHEM_URL`: The URL of the Mayhem instance, such as `https://mayhem.forallsecure.com`.

 2. On the `main` branch, navigate to your GitHub repository `Actions` tab and execute a CI pipeline for the `main` branch (assuming this is not already done automatically).
 This will build and push the `lighttpd 1.4.52` and `c-base-executable` containerized applications to the GitHub Container Registry and use Mayhem to fuzz the resulting Docker image.
 In addition, since no vulnerable versions are present on the mainline no issues will be reported in the `Security` tab.